lolwheel/Owie/README.md

 # Necessary hardware

-This project is being developed and is planned to release on an ESP32-based board, [TinyPico](https://www.tinypico.com/), no other hardware is necessary.
+This project is being developed and is planned to release on an ESP8266 board, likely the cheapest Wemos D1 Mini, available for $2.
+No other hardware is necessary.

 # For developers/collaborators: